rikosintie/DevNetAssoc/chapter13/README.md

 ```

 ### Docker Files
+[Docker for Beginners](https://docker-curriculum.com) - This is a great tutorial on Docker.
 [How to build Docker Files](https://www.youtube.com/watch?v=WmcdMiyqfZs)
 [ADD vs COPY](https://www.geeksforgeeks.org/difference-between-the-copy-and-add-commands-in-a-dockerfile/)
 [what is the difference between the COPY and ADD command](https://stackoverflow.com/questions/24958140/what-is-the-difference-between-the-copy-and-add-commands-in-a-dockerfile)